Meadowlarke/Bibliography/Smith1973.md

 -: Genealogy of creative music.

-16: The blues as sound a nd rhythm, not pitch.
+16: The blues as sound and rhythm, not pitch.

 17: Bebop.